top of page

 HMH Into Reading supports content area connections that are critical to learning.
 Literacy instruction provides the “how” for what students learn in science, social studies, mathematics and the arts.
 For example, as students read and talk about text, they will naturally build background and knowledge and grade-level cross-curricular topics and content standards.

-Writing and Communication
+Writing

 HMH Into Reading provides daily opportunities for students to express their understanding and thinking, and effective writing and communication skills to help them succeed in today’s world.
 The program supports the full range of writing modes and forms, scaffolding the steps of the writing process, while also developing students’ ability to have productive, collaborative conversations.
 Through this instruction, students learn to plan and then draft their writing, share their ideas with others, and evaluate what they write.
 These steps lead students to revise, edit, and finally produce a final product to publish within or beyond their classroom community.
 Sharing one’s writing in draft and final form is an important part of the writing process, in part because sharing helps develop collaboration and community through giving and receiving feedback and ideas (Graham et al., 2012).